ARM-software/CMSIS-DSP/ComputeGraph/examples/simple/README.md

 In case of error, the function is returning :

-* the number of schedule iterations computed since
+* the number of schedule iterations computed since the beginning
 * an error code.

 It is possible, from the Python script, to add arguments to this API when there is the need to pass additional information to the nodes.